 The church that Friar Lorrence served summoned him and his assistant to minister to both temporary and permanent residents.
 They did so, understanding the value of this town to their order.
 This town would someday be the gateway to the northern and western parts of the peninsula.

 Novice Wyte wandered the cobbled streets in the twilight with a dull expression on his face.
 To him this was no tourist mecca but merely a place with people to aide and observe.
 His duties were many.
-Carefully he attended to them over and over, calling upon the old and comforting the sick.
+He called upon the old and comforted the sick.
 In between these visits his eyes looked at the unfamiliar faces among the crowd — the outsiders who betrayed themselves with their clipped accents and refined clothes.

 The name of this man came back to the novice.
 Wyte stammered, “You’re Rolf.
 You’re from the Winchester Hunter’s Guild, aren’t you?”
 His eyes drifted about meaningfully as he looked about for the man’s usual companions.

 The younger man’s chin jutted out defiantly.
 “I suppose I am.
 You seem to know us better than we thought.
 And I’m alone because I’m supposed to meet several mates down here for an errand.
 Wondering if you’ve seen them.”

 Wyte meekly shook his head.
 “I haven’t seen any familiar faces.”

 The hunter shrugged.
 “They were supposed to head down here from a hunt but none have showed.
 Smythe and Jones were their names.
 Seen them up in Winchester?”